dotnet/docs/docs/core/additional-tools/uninstall-tool.md

 - **`--all-previews-but-latest`**

-  Removes the .NET SDKs and runtimes marked as previews except the one highest preview.
+  Removes the .NET SDKs and runtimes marked as previews except the highest preview.

 - **`--aspnet-runtime`**